 Collaboration is important not just because it's a better way to learn.
 The spirit of collaboration is penetrating every institution and all of our lives.
 So learning to collaborate is part of equipping yourself for effectiveness, problem solving, innovation and life-long learning . . .Don Tapscott at http://education.nova.edu/Resources/uploads/app/28/files/PDF/fse_standard_format.pdf for additional formatting requirements for assignments.
 All assignments and discussions in the course should demonstrate quality writing.
 Doctoral level capabilities in terms of thinking, conceptualizing, and analyzing need to be evident in all writing.
 Clarity, good organization, logical content and, correct grammar are expected.
-The student is expected to use the NSU Form and Style Guidelines as well as the APA guidelines (7th ed.).
+The student is expected to use the NSU Form and Style Guidelines as well as the APA guidelines (6th ed.).

-C. Written Assignments:
+1. Written Assignments (50 total points):